Wayne Sulo Aho: Contactee career

-He mainly spoke about a contact he claimed in 1957.
-Aho and fellow contactee Reinhold O. Schmidt went on the lecture circuit together in California, and their double-header lectures continued until Schmidt was arrested for and convicted of grand theft.
-Aho's presentations tended to emphasize his military service in World War II, and spent very little time on "spiritual revelations" he had received from the Space Brothers, either directly or through later sessions with a spirit medium.
+Aho spoke mainly about a contact he claimed occurred in 1957.
+Aho and Reinhold O. Schmidt, another contactee went on the lecture circuit together in California, and their double-header lectures continued until August 1958, when Schmidt began lecturing on his own.
+Aho's presentations tended to emphasize his military service in World War II and spent very little time on "spiritual revelations" he had received from the Space Brothers, either directly or through later sessions with a spirit medium.
 Aho tended to refer to himself as "Major W. S. Aho," inviting confusion with Major Donald E. Keyhoe, a UFO researcher and writer who thought UFOs were real but held contactees in low regard.

 In September 1957, Aho was a speaker at the second annual "Interplanetary Space Conference" held by the Cosmic Circle of Fellowship UFO religion in Washington, D.C.
 During the conference, he played audio which he claimed was "conversations of Venutians", who "described life on their planet and told of inter-planetary experiences"; this audience included some people from the Pentagon, who the Allentown, Pennsylvania-based Sunday Call-Chronicle noted as "seem[ing] skeptical of the whole thing".

-Aho soon fell became involved with Otis T. Carr.
+Aho soon became involved with Otis T. Carr.
 Carr claimed to have built a functioning full-size flying saucer.
 After a suitable amount of money had been fleeced from gullible elderly attendees at Aho and Carr's lectures, they announced the Carr saucer, piloted by the two men, would take off from a fairground in front of thousands of witnesses and fly to the moon and back in a few hours, returning with incontrovertible proof of the trip.
 Criminal charges against both Aho and Carr resulted from the inevitable public fiasco, but Aho was later judged to be innocent, himself duped by Carr's improbable claims.
-He was briefly institutionalized in a mental institution.
+He was briefly confined to a mental institution.